I had at least three reasons to be offended by being called a cock and bull girl.

 3. Promote your work with class.
 Use Social Media for authentic interaction.
-Remember, it’s not a one-way platform, engage others as much as they engage you.
+Remember, it’s not a one-way platform, engage with others as much as they engage with you.
 Your personality is key.
-Spamming, automated messages and robotic tweeting of posts, are not only devoid of personality, they’re counterproductive.
+Spamming, automated messages and robotic tweeting of posts aren’t just devoid of personality, they’re counterproductive.
 The point is for people to develop an interest in each other so that they may be drawn to one another’s work.
 Automated methods accomplish the exact opposite: they annoy people and cause them to tune-out the offender.

 4. Seek others like you.
 The most time-leeching and ineffective activity for the sake of my blog was indiscriminately reading and commenting on every blog that found its way to my browser.
 Don’t get me wrong, I only leave comments I mean.
 But it’s far more efficient to cultivate a selective list of blogs you enjoy by bloggers who feel the same about yours.
 The result will be mutually fulfilling interaction, and far less eye-strain.

 5. Reciprocate.
 Courtesy is a human trait applicable both in life and online.
 Most of us know to write thank you notes when warranted, and not to show up to dinner parties empty-handed.
 If you’ve received a comment on your blog, replying to it is your thank you note.
-But reciprocating is visiting the other person’s blog, and the equivalent of not showing up empty-handed, is commenting on their posts.
-Sure, sometimes we might enjoy a post but have nothing to say, or we’re short on time, or we simply forget.
-It’ll happen, and it’s okay.
-But if you make repeated copious visits to blogs and find the interest is not returned, perhaps seek other bloggers who write well, but also practice etiquette.
-There is no shortage of great bloggers, so in the interest of time and common human courtesy, I personally choose to cultivate authentic, mutual interaction.
+But reciprocating is visiting the other person’s blog, and commenting is the equivalent of not showing up empty-handed.
+Sure, sometimes we might enjoy a post but have nothing to say, or we’re short on time, or simply forget.
+But if you make repeated visits to blogs and find the interest isn’t returned, perhaps seek other bloggers who write well, but also practice etiquette.
+There is no shortage of great bloggers, so in the interest of time and common courtesy, I choose to cultivate authentic, mutual interaction.

 Growing the readership of a blog takes time, but once in a while synchronicity and the generosity of established bloggers speed things up.
-Unless you can manually align stars, synchronicity happens on its own and you can’t control the right person discovering you at the right time.
-But if they do, often they are generous with their experience and tips.
+Unless you can manually align stars, synchronicity happens on its own and you have no control over the right person discovering you at the right time.
+But if they do, often they’re generous with their experience and tips.
 Needless to say, if the rest of us also act with generosity any chance we get, together we’d build an enriching blogging community.

 It’s only been a few months since I began blogging, but between those who are kind enough to share their knowledge with me, and the diverse, fascinating blogging circle I’ve begun to cultivate, the experience has been so far worth it.